 With the correct diagnosis and treatment approach, relentless anxiety is eminently treatable with remarkably simple strategies.
 It involves:

 - Stimulating the formation of new neurological pathways.

 - Shifting onto more functional and enjoyable brain circuits.

 - Decreasing the adrenaline rush by training yourself to chill out in presence of stress.

 These are easily learned skills that should be part of the basic learning curriculum in elementary school.
 With the added stresses of over-population, etc. it is rapidly becoming a skill that needs to be learned by every one of us quickly and especially by the medical profession, who society has entrusted with its healing.
 Societal disintegration – untreated anxiety

-This conceptual framework is the basis of my updated book that will be released this fall.
+This conceptual framework is the basis of the second edition of my updated book.
 We are not going to solve any of this planet’s problems until we address the root problem of sustained anxiety and anger as a major public health issue using the correct therapeutic approach.